sporto/elm-tutorial/routing/navigation_from_list_to_edit.md

 # Navigation from List to Edit

-Next let add an "Edit" button to the players' list.
+Next let's add an "Edit" button to the players' list.

 ## EditPlayer action